tensorflow/tfx/tfx/orchestration/kubeflow/v2/artifact_types/README.md

 DSL.

-Currently, all user-defined artifact types by deriving the `artifact.Artifact` Python class will be associated with `Artifact.yaml`, with the class import path encoded as the title.
+Currently, all user-defined artifact types by deriving the `artifact.Artifact` Python class will be associated with `Artifact.yaml`, with the artifact `TYPE_NAME` encoded as the title.
 The artifact types in `tfx.types.standard_artifacts` and `tfx.types.experimental.simple_artifacts` will be associated with `tfx.{TypeName}.yaml`, where `{TypeName}` is the Python type name of the artifact type.